si14/ecirca/README.md

-This a circular arrays for Erlang
+This a circular arrays for Erlang.